tpluscode/tpluscode.github.io/source/_posts/2020-07-24-rdf-struggling-case-of-r2rml.markdown

 <!--more-->

+## Update July 31st, 2020

+It has been brought to my attention that Morph is in fact actiavely maintained.
+I've updated it's details and evaluation.

 ## Intro.
 What is R2RML?

 **R2RML** and **Direct Mapping** are two complementary W3C recommendation (specifications) which define language and algorithm respectively which are used to transform relation databases into RDF graphs.
 The first is a full blown, but not overly complicated RDF vocabulary which lets designers hand-craft the way in which relational tables are converted into RDF.
 Individual columns are either directly converted into values (taking their respective database types into consideration) or used within simple templates to produce compound values as literals, blank node and literal alike.